 3. You can either upload an audio file or record audio directly into the post.
 To use our recording feature, check your browser settings to ensure that Substack has access to your microphone.

 4. Select "Insert" and move the audio file wherever you'd like in the post: at the top, in-between text, or as a closing line.
 To move the file, click and drag the file.

-Note: You do not need to create a podcast and publish a podcast episode to include audio in a post– simply start drafting a regular text post.
+Note: You do not need to create an audio post to embed audio in a post– simply start drafting a regular post.

 Can I embed more than one audio file in a single post?

 Yes!
 You can insert as many audio files as you'd like and the location is up to you.
 Just like other media files that can be embedded in a post, you can also place an audio embed below a paywall.